skrbnv/jadia/README.md

 ## Jadia Diarization package

-K-means based open source package, good at parsing dialogs.
+Kmeans-based fully open source (model code provided) package, good at parsing dialogs.
 Requires number of speakers to be provided.
+Fast in 'fast_fit' mode, when clusters are defined using only first slice of audio.

 ### Install:
 `pip install jadia`